kian-g/Organizer/README.md

 ### 📝Note that this bot was designed with the primary purpose of saving and organizing images created by the AI powered Midjourey bot.

 ## Contribution
 Contributions to the bot's development are welcome.
+Please use the `/suggest` feature.